Best Patient Care Technician Schools in California

 Most roles require passing a certification exam after your training.

-California Requirements for Patient Care Technicians
+California requirements for Patient Care technicians

 California does not license PCTs separately, but most employers require you to hold Certified Nursing Assistant (CNA) credentials plus additional skills like phlebotomy and EKG.
 Many PCT programs in the state combine all three skill areas into a single training path.